textfoo/card_game/README.md

 #### Heros and Citadels

 + Unholy City of Necromancy Theme
-  + Citadel Leader is a Lich
-  + Common heros themed as skeletons, zombies - necromancer stuff
-    + Cheaper heros but allows the player to combine them later for more powerful protectors
 + Holy City of Cleric Theme
-  + Citadel Leader is a Cleric/Paladin
-  + Common heros themed as knights, holy warriors, the all really despise the Unholy City of Necromancy Theme
-    + More expensive
 + Natural City of Druid Theme
-  + Citadel Leader is a Druid/Nature based Creature
-    + Fairies, animals, trees
-    + Doesn't need a lot of gold
 + Industrial City of Dwarfs & Goblins
-  + Cital Leader(s) are an alliance of Dwarfs and Goblins
-    + Goblins cheapest, Dwafs initially more expensive
-      + Goblins can upgrade equipment to make sweet ass goblin mechs.
-      + Dwarven teams(?)

 #### Dungeons

-A dungeon is a vehicle meant to control the pace of the game and also allow players to adjust their relative power by finding equipment.
-In order to retrieve equipment from a dungeon a player must take a risk of leaving inn exposed by having either all of their heros or a chosen number to venture into a dungeon to **resolve** it.
-Resolving a dungeon awards the _player_ with a peice of equipment.
-All dungeons have a difficulty raiting corrolated with their survey cost.
+A dungeon is a vehicle meant to control the pace of the game and also allow players to adjust their relative power by obtaining equipment.
+By having either all of their heros or a chosen number to venture into a dungeon to **resolve** it they can attempt to retrieve the equipment inside.

-A dungeon is laid during the same phase of a player's turn alongside hero placement.

 #### Resolving a Dungeon

-A dungeons difficulty rating can be broken down by:

-+ Number of turns it takes to resolve
-+ Overall constitution of hero(s) within the dungon
-+ Special attributes of a dungeon (themed with award)
+Dungons are guagued by a difficulty rating, some dungons are easier offering early heros access to early buffs and others more difficult - possibly posing a threat to the heros an inkeeper chooses to send in.

+_scenario_:
+> Inkeeper 'Bob' plays a dungeon card by paying the required fee of 2 gold.
+The dungeon's difficulty verbiage stipulates that any heros sent in will take 3 posion damage directly to their constitution while they're inside the dungeon.
+The default resolution time for any dungeon is 1 turn (unless otherwise stated) implying the hero will need to be able to take 3 damage.
+His Dwarf Barbarian of 12 constitution can last up to 4 turns insde the dungeon before he collapses.

-If a sent hero can resolve a dungon, it is considered _tapped_ and not available for the opponent's attack phase.
+A hero engaged in attempting to resolve a dungeon is tapped and not available to defend upon an opponent's attack phase.

 _An opponent can attempt to block the resolution of a dungeon in a few ways._